Arkhist/Hacknet-Pathfinder/README.md

 ### Contributing to Pathfinder

-1. Clone the project with `git clone https://github.com/Arkhist/Hacknet-Pathfinder` and switch to this branch with `git switch bepinex-harmony-rewrite`
+1. Clone the project with `git clone https://github.com/Arkhist/Hacknet-Pathfinder` and switch to this branch with `git switch rewrite`
 2. Compile PathfinderPatcher and run it in the Hacknet directory
 3. Copy HacknetPathfinder.dll and FNA.dll to the libs/ directory
 4. Everything else should now compile fine